Sugar And Menopause: The Two Don't Mix

 We’re challenging you.
 Pick one of the following things to do for one week.
 See how it goes.
 Report back.
 Then pick another.

-- Eat real food (as opposed to processed, which can contain lots of hidden sugars).
 The closer you get to mother nature’s original recipe, the healthier the food often is.
-Join a CSA (community support agriculture) – when you subscribe with a local farm, you get periodic delivery of a box of whatever’s in season, and you help a small farmer stay in business.
+Join a Community Support Agriculture – when you subscribe with a local farm, you get periodic delivery of a box of whatever’s in season, and you help a small farmer stay in business.
 Or check out your local farmers’ market, should you be lucky enough to have access.
 In the absence of these options, haunt the produce section of your local grocery stores.
 Shopping “around the edges” of the store is a good way to avoid the overly processed stuff which tends to hang out in the middle (and my middle, when I eat it).

 Ready to take on the challenge?
 Let us hear how you’re doing!
 Share in the comments below or on Facebook and Twitter, and remember, this isn’t about numbers on the scale (though that’s fine too), it’s about being healthier and happier and feeling ever-more fabulous in your body, no matter your age.